Giacomo-Menegatti/HARey_constellations_cards/README.md

 <img src="https://github.com/Giacomo-Menegatti/HARey_constellations_cards/blob/main/images/george.jpg", height = 250>
 </p>

 So he redrew the constellations to be as simple as possible, like the balls-and-sticks drawings used by astronomers today, but with a shape that recalled their namesakes.
-This led to the publication of [The Stars: A New Way to See Them](https://en.wikipedia.org/wiki/The_Stars:_A_New_Way_to_See_Them) and his drawings became famous among stargazers.
+This led to the publication of [The Stars: A New Way to See Them](https://en.wikipedia.org/wiki/The_Stars:_A_New_Way_to_See_Them) and his drawings became famous among stargazers, even if some of its figures make use of very faint stars.

 This project is my personal homage to his book _Find the Constellations_, which is intended for teaching kids stargazing.
-In this book I found expecially useful the Memory-like quiz system that presented the constellations with and without the diagram lines, which challenged people's minds to look at the stars and imagine the lines between them.
+In this book I found expecially useful the Memory-like quiz system that presented the constellations with and without the diagram lines, which challenged me to look at the stars and imagine the lines between them.
 This proved very, very effective when stargazing.

 <p align="center">